Kr0wZ/SnapIntel/README.md

 ### What is it?

 SnapIntel is a python tool providing you information about Snapchat users.
 You can list stories, curated highlights, spotlights, lenses and even download all of them!
-The heatmap functionality allows you tu generate a heatmap related to upload dates for specific categories.
+The heatmap functionality allows you to generate a heatmap related to upload dates for specific categories.

 ### Updates